-- The proposal is in line with their goal of using larger payment bundles to maximize hospitals' incentives to provide care in the most efficient manner. - They also believe this proposal will remove any incentives hospitals may have to provide medically unnecessary services or expend additional, unnecessary resources to achieve a higher level of visit payment under the OPPS. - In addition, replacing the 20 HCPCS codes currently recognized for clinic visits and ED visits with three new HCPCS codes will reduce administrative burden and can be easily adopted by hospitals. - Discontinuing the use of the five levels of HCPCS visit codes for visits will reduce hospitals' administrative burden by eliminating the need for them to develop and apply their own internal guidelines to differentiate among five levels of resource use for every clinic visit and ED visit they provide, and by eliminating the need to distinguish between new and established patients. - Lastly, they believe that removing the differentiation among five levels of intensity for each visit will eliminate any incentive for hospitals to "upcode" patients whose visits do not fall clearly into one category or another.
+- The policy is in line with their goal of using larger payment bundles to maximize hospitals' incentives to provide care in the most efficient manner. - The policy will remove any incentives hospitals may have to provide medically unnecessary services or expend additional, unnecessary resources to achieve a higher level of visit payment under the OPPS. - The policy will reduce hospitals' administrative burden by eliminating the need for them to develop and apply their own internal guidelines to differentiate among five levels of resource use for every clinic visit they provide, and by eliminating the need to distinguish between new and established patients. - Lastly, they believe that removing the differentiation among five levels of intensity for each visit will eliminate any incentive for hospitals to "upcode" patients whose visits do not fall clearly into one category or another.

 The proposed new visit coding structure is outlined below: